gecio/gecio.github.io/docs/_optimist/guided_tour/step13/index.en.md

 ## Conclusion

-Using a heat stack, you recreated steps 9 through 11 in a single command.
+Using a heat stack, you combined steps 9 through 11 in a single command.

-In the following steps you will get more details on *Heat* and further examples.
+In the following steps we will look into *Heat* in more detail.